Prince Harry And Meghan Markle: A ‘Love Child’ Not Wrecking Relationship Between New Favorite Royal Couple

-The royal wedding that has enthusiasts overly-excited for, between Suits star Meghan Markle and Prince Harry, is fast-approaching.
+The royal wedding that has enthusiasts overly excited for, between Suits star Meghan Markle and Prince Harry, is fast approaching.
 With the big day getting nearer and nearer, this has left tabloids to capitalize as best as they can by drumming up false claims brought forth by unreliable sources.

-One such claim is that a supposed “love child’ is coming between Harry and Meghan while the two are deep in planning mode for the highly-anticipated event.
-Globe has reported the account of a certain woman who has claimed that Prince Harry is the father to her 3-year-old son.
+One such claim is that a supposed “love child” is coming between Harry and Meghan while the two are deep in planning mode for the highly anticipated event.
+Globe has reported the account of a certain woman who has claimed that Prince Harry is the father of her 3-year-old son.

 Gossip Cop relays the fabricated details of this tabloid’s account, noting “This purported ‘royal scandal’ supposedly erupted after an envelope was sent to Kensington Palace with ‘a handwritten note and a photo, along with a letter from an attorney representing the sender.”‘